 Teachers have a responsibility to act responsibly and school districts have the right to set standards, policy and disciplinary action as necessary.

-Legislators also have the right and responsibility to set standards through legislation, but let us bear in mind that most legislation is passed without having ever been read by those who introduce, promote and vote for it, as it is largely drafted by well paid corporate and NGO lobbyists on behalf of those who have bought and paid for our legislators with donations, bribes and blackmail.
-It’s incumbent upon each of us, especially law enforcement and the judiciary, to question and carefully weigh the applicability and wisdom of legislated solutions.
+Legislators also have the right and responsibility to set standards through legislation, but let us bear in mind that most legislation is passed without ever having been read by those who introduce, promote and vote for it, as it is largely drafted by highly paid corporate and NGO lobbyists on behalf of those who have bought and paid for our legislators with donations, bribes and blackmail.
+It’s incumbent upon each of us, especially law enforcement and the judiciary, to question and carefully weigh the wisdom and applicability of legislated solutions.

-Brianna Nicole Stanley’s job and career are destroyed, and what’s left of her youth could very well be spent behind bars.
+Brianna Nicole Stanley’s job and career have been destroyed, and what’s left of her youth could very well be spent behind bars.

-Law enforcement and District Attorneys are now making prodigious use of a tool called ‘Stacking’ to make sure our prisons stay full.
+Law enforcement and District Attorneys now make prodigious use of a tool called ‘Stacking’ to make sure our prisons, especially our privately owned prisons, stay full.

-With so many laws now on the books, it’s estimated that each American commits at least 3 felonies a day, that’s 21 felonies each week.
-When you’ve pissed the wrong person(s) off it’s easier than ever for the system to come up with reasons to arrest you.
-Once arrested, they don’t just charge you with one crime, say tax fraud, they charge you with a whole host of related crimes, like conspiracy to commit tax fraud, unlawful use of a bank account to commit tax fraud, conspiracy to unlawfully use electronic communications (a phone) to commit tax fraud, etc.
+With so many laws now on the books, it’s estimated that each American commits at least 3 felonies a day, or 21 felonies each week, or 1092 felonies each year.
+If you piss off the wrong person(s) it’s easier than ever for the system to come up with plenty of reasons to arrest you.
+Once arrested, they don’t just charge you with one crime, say tax fraud, they charge you with a whole host of crimes, like conspiracy to commit tax fraud, unlawful use of a bank account to commit tax fraud, conspiracy to unlawfully use electronic communications (a phone) to commit tax fraud, etc.

-The District Attorney lets you know that if you force him/her and the court to go through the expense of a trial, they will ‘throw the book at you’ by demanding you be sentenced to the maximum of 400 years… but if you plead guilty to the charges, they will only seek a sentence of twenty years.
+The District Attorney lets you know that if you force him/her and the court to go through the trouble and expense of a trial, they will ‘throw the book at you’, demanding you be sentenced to the maximum (400 years)… but if you plead guilty to the charges, they will only seek a sentence of twenty years.

 This places defendants in a tight spot.
-Should you demand a jury trial and lose, you could spend the next 400 years in prison.
-If you agree to plead guilty, you will only spend twenty years in the slammer (despite that fact that you may be innocent).
-Our jails and prisons are full of individuals whose only crime was to be in the wrong place at the wrong time.
+Should you demand a jury trial and lose, you could spend the rest of your life in prison.
+If you agree to plead guilty, you will only spend twenty years in the slammer (despite that fact that you may be completely innocent).
+Our jails and prisons are full of individuals whose only real crime was to be in the wrong place at the wrong time.

 This is the very situation Brianna Nicole Stanley now faces.
-Does she have the financial resources to adequately defend herself, or will she be forced to accept an onerous, unjust plea agreement in order to avoid spending the rest of her life in prison?
+Does she have the financial resources to adequately defend herself against the virtually unlimited resources of the District Attorney?
+Will Brianna be forced to accept an onerous, unjust plea agreement in order to avoid doing serious prison time?
 What would you do in her position?

 How many of today’s parents are themselves poorly educated, uninformed, self centered, immature social media junkies and video gaming zombies whose children are essentially forced to raise themselves?